oasci/pitt-biosc1540-2024f/content/assessments/assignments/03/index.md

     To resolve bulges, SPAdes employs the following strategies:

     - **Bubble Popping Algorithm:** SPAdes identifies bubbles (bulges) by locating parallel paths between the same pair of nodes.
 It then evaluates these paths based on criteria such as k-mer coverage, path length, and consistency with the overall graph structure.
     - **Coverage-Based Selection:** The assembler typically selects the path with higher coverage as the true sequence, assuming that genuine genomic sequences are more frequently represented in the reads compared to error-induced variations.
     - **Path Consistency:** SPAdes ensures that the selected path maintains continuity and does not introduce further inconsistencies in the graph.
     - **Local Graph Reconciliation:** After selecting the optimal path, SPAdes merges the nodes and edges along this path, effectively removing the alternative, less-supported branches that constitute the bulge.

     <u>Tip Removal</u>

-    Handling tips involves identifying and eliminating short, dead-end branches that are likely artifacts rather than genuine genomic sequences.
+    Handling tips involves identifying and eliminating short, dead-end branches&mdash;either at the beginning or end&mdash;that are likely artifacts rather than genuine genomic sequences.
     SPAdes employs the following methods:

     - **Length Thresholding:** SPAdes sets a predefined length threshold below which tips are considered too short to represent true genomic variations.
         Tips shorter than this threshold are pruned from the graph.
     - **Coverage Filtering:** Tips with significantly lower coverage compared to the main graph are likely to be sequencing errors and are removed.
         This is based on the assumption that genuine genomic sequences are consistently covered across multiple reads.
     - **Isolation Criteria:** Tips that do not reconnect with the main graph and have no supporting evidence from overlapping reads are identified as candidates for removal.

     <u>Multi-Kmer Approach Enhancement</u>